robbiejaeger/lunar-lander/README.md

 # Game Time - Lunar Lander

-The goal was to replicate a game built in JavaScript similar to [Lunar Lander](https://en.wikipedia.org/wiki/Lunar_Lander_(1979_video_game)).
+The goal was to replicate some basic gameplay features from the Atari game [Lunar Lander](https://en.wikipedia.org/wiki/Lunar_Lander_(1979_video_game)).

-The game is built using the canvas browser API.
+The game is built in JavaScript using the canvas browser API.